If you have troubles with your Pinterest images while using Placid, please read on the steps below 👇

 First, check with our free tool Social Share Preview which images are visible for Pinterest on your site.
 If you don't see the image you want to pin, there might be an issue with your site – maybe because of lazy loading, or the wrong image formats.

 If you see your image there, check with the Pinterest Rich Pin Validator.
-This will force Pinterest to visit your site!
+This will force Pinterest to visit your site and helps you debug further.

 We hope this helps! ✌️